liyanghua/em4gmm/bin/README.md

-This file just exists to keep the bin directory in git.
+This file just exists to keep the bin directory in git, so you can ignore it.